Karrar010/Karrar010/README.md

 # 💫 About Me:
-I am a junior at GIKI, interested in machine learning, <br>web development and cloud computing .<br>I am looking for collaboration on machine learning and deep <br>learning projects.
+I am a junior at GIKI, interested in machine learning, web development and cloud computing .<br>I am looking for collaboration on machine learning and deep learning projects.

 ## 🌐 Socials: